-So popular in East Tosa that a Bay View satellite bakery of the same concept opened in 2014, giving those closer to the lake the chance to scoop up some of the best baguettes in town, Rocket Baby is a favorite among bakery lovers.
+A popular Saturday-morning stop since it opened in 2014, giving those closer to the lake the chance to scoop up some of the best baguettes in town, Rocket Baby Bakery is a favorite among bakery lovers.
 Loaves of bread here are divine—like the Cranberry Walnut Sourdough—but so are the individual treats, like monkey bread, chocolate croissant and Kouign Amann (pastry from Brittany, France).
 This is about as close to a European-style bakery as you’re going to get.

 Blooming Lotus Gourmet Bakery

 Catering to sweet tooths on a vegan or gluten-free diet, Blooming Lotus Gourmet Bakery’s items do not contain nuts, dairy, egg or grain.
 On the menu are chocolate cakes, cupcakes (like the spice cupcake with toffee frosting), scones (folding in fruits and nuts), cookies (from “seed energy” to Colossal Cherry Pecan Chocolate Chip), muffins (unique flavors include pumpkin-gingerbread and apricot-fig) and chocolate bars.
 Craving a baked good and lunch?
 Add on a bowl of soup, like the spicy chili with “no corn” corn-bread muffins.
 Sip a cup of Valentine Coffee’s coffee or Rishi Tea, two hometown companies that are brewed at the bakery.